ArlingtonMA/arlingtonma.info/docs/_posts/2023-12-27-local-news-orgs.md

 title: Local Nonprofit News Organizations
 excerpt: Basic IRS 990 tax data of locally-owned news orgs.
 layout: newsorgs
+classes: wide
 ---

 The US is witnessing a rebirth of locally-owned, hyperlocal news organizations made up of journalists and volunteers reporting on happenings in their town or city.
 [Your Arlington](https://yourarlington.com/) is one such local newspaper, which has recently [turned into a non-profit organization](https://yourarlington.com/about.html) with an independent board.

-While detailed nonprofit finances are often hard to find - volunteer-run organizations don't often post balance sheets - the IRS and [Propublica's Nonprofit Explorer](https://projects.propublica.org/nonprofits/) make it easy to at least see a high-level overview of nonprofit finances.
+While detailed nonprofit finances are often hard to find - volunteer-run organizations don't often post balance sheets - the IRS and [Propublica's Nonprofit Explorer](https://projects.propublica.org/nonprofits/) make it easy to see a high-level overview of nonprofit finances by reading their 990 tax forms.

 ## Locally Owned Nonprofit News Orgs

 Thanks to various volunteers, we have some listings of locally-owned news organizations.
-Note this does not include for-profit newspapers, even if locally owned.
-And we're not talking at all about the many old local newspapers that have been bought up by outside companies like Gannett or Alden Global.
+And we're not talking at all about the many venerable local newspaper websites that have been bought up by outside companies like Gannett or Alden Global.
 For a more comprehensive list of Massachusetts based news organizations, follow [Dan Kennedy's Media Nation blog](https://dankennedy.net/2021/12/24/boston-globe-media-eyes-expanding-into-tv-films-broadcast-and-radio/).

 ## Selected Nonprofit News Finances